Fort Zachary Taylor: 1947–present

 No longer of use to the U.S. Army, the fort was turned over to the United States Navy in 1947 for maintenance.
 In 1968, volunteers led by Howard S. England excavated Civil War guns and ammunition buried in long-abandoned parts of the fort to form what would be considered the nation's largest collection of Civil War cannons.
 Fort Taylor was placed on the National Register of Historic Places in 1971 and designated a National Historic Landmark in 1973.
+Three years later, in 1976, Fort Zachery Taylor was donated to the State of Florida and opened up to the public in 1985.
 Due to the filling in of land around the fort, including the creation of an attractive stretch of beach, the park now occupies 87 acre.

 Truman Annex

 The fort's land closer to downtown Key West became part of the Truman Annex to Naval Air Station Key West.
 It was originally a separate major installation known as Naval Station Key West and, until it closed in 1974, included a submarine base.

 President Harry S. Truman used Naval Station Key West as his Winter White House for a total of 175 days over 11 visits.
-The United States Secret Service had a private beach (eventually named after Truman) built on the land for Truman's security, but he reportedly only visited it once, preferring the public beaches.
+The United States Secret Service had a private beach (eventually named after Truman) built on the land.

 Naval Station Key West was decommissioned in 1974 as part of post-Vietnam War force reductions because the U.S. Navy had decommissioned nearly all of its diesel-electric submarines and nuclear-powered submarines were too large for the naval station's port.
 Most of the former naval station became an annex (the Truman Annex) to Naval Air Station (NAS) Key West and served as the landing point for many Cubans during the 1980 Mariel boatlift of Cuban refugees.
 Those buildings in the Truman Annex and associated real estate not retained by the Navy as part of NAS Key West were sold to private developers.
 A museum for the Truman White House was built and the Navy continues to own and maintain the piers and that portion of the former Naval Station Key West property to the North of Fort Taylor, which it uses primarily to support of Joint Interagency Task Force South (JIATF-S).
 The site also supported Naval Security Group Activity Key West (NAVSECGRUACT KEY WEST) until NAVSECGRUACT's decommissioning in 1996.